 labs(subtitle = "(1950-2020)")

-#> ℹ Plotting climate stripes.
+#> ℹ Plotting warming stripes.

 #> Warning: Removed 2 rows containing missing values or values outside the scale range